TianyuQ/me/content/post/qiu2024inferring_accpetance/index.md

 ---
-title: 'We submitted paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" to ICML 2024.'
+title: 'Our paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" has been accpeted to Robotics & Automation Letters!'
-date: '2024-02-01'
+date: '2024-10-22'
-summary: ICML24 Submission
+summary: RA-L Acceptance
 ---

-We submitted paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" to ICML 2024.
+Our paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" has been accpeted to Robotics & Automation Letters!

 <!-- ```python
 from IPython.core.display import Image